-The analysis was done in R (version 3.6) and a linear model was fitted to calculate the association between risk score and autistic-like traits.
-The effect size can be interpreted as the increase in units of standard deviation on the relevant questionnaire per standard deviation increase in risk score.
+The analysis was done in R (version 3.6).
+A linear model was fitted to calculate the association between GRS and autistic-like traits.
+The effect size can be interpreted as the increase in units of standard deviation on the total scores or subdomains per standard deviation increase in GRS.
 The estimates on the total score and each subdomain was standardized by dividing each estimate by the standard deviation on the corresponding scale to allow for comparison between estimates.
-To control for population stratification, the degree to which frequencies of alleles differ between target and discovery sample, the twenty first principal components were derived.
-A model consisting of the principal components and age was fit to predict scores on autistic-like traits.
-This was done to determine how many principal components should be included in the main analysis.
-Based on the results of this model the first five principal components were included in the final analysis.
-The correlation between the scores on each subdomain was also generated.
-Due to scores on the subdomains being correlated, the FDR method with the p.adjust function in R, version 3.6, was applied to account for multiple comparisons.
-A total of 32 regressions were fit to determine the relationship between autistic-like traits and the GRS.
-For each subdomain, and for the total score, each of the eight GRS were tested yielding 4 x 8 regressions.
+To control for population stratification, we estimated the top twenty PCs.
+A baseline model consisting of age and all twenty PCs was fitted to predict scores on autistic-like traits.
+This was done to determine how many PCs should be included in the main analysis.
+Based on the results of this base model, the first five principal components were selected to be included in the final analysis.
+The correlations between the scores on each subdomain were also generated.
+Due to correlated nature of the scores on the subdomains, we applied the false-discovery rate (FDR) to account for multiple comparisons, using the p.adjust function in R. A total of 32 regressions were fitted to determine the relationship between autistic-like traits and the GRS.
+For each subdomain and the total score, each of the eight GRS were tested yielding 4 x 8 regressions.
 To control for twin relatedness affecting variance, a sandwich estimator with clustering on each twin pair was used to generate robust standard errors.
-To calculate variance explained or R2, first a model with all covariates but without GRS yielded an estimate of R2.
-Then a second model with all covariates and the GRS generated a second R2.
-The first estimate was subtracted from the second to obtain an estimate of variance explained that the GRS added to the model.
+To calculate variance explained (R2) by GRS, we took the difference in R2 between the full model with GRS and the baseline model without GRS.

 Results

-9 of the 12 loci found to be significant passed quality control in our sample.
-We found no obvious pattern of associations to one of the specific phenotypes of the autism triad.
+Nine of the twelve loci passed quality control in our sample.
+We found no obvious pattern of the SNP associations to any of the specific phenotypes of the autism triad (Figure 1).

+In the baseline model, the first three PCs were most significant in their association with the total score of autistic-like trait (Figure 2).
+As a result, we decided to be conservative and adjust for the top five PCs in the final model.
+The PC14, 17 and 19 were not adjusted because of the limited variance they account for.

-The GRS were significantly associated with the total score on A-TAC6 and the subdomains flexibility 8and language, but not for the social domain.
-At 9 and 12 years of age, GRS were associated with autistic traits (β [SE] = 0.04 [0.013]).
-Among the subdomains the strongest association was between the GRS and Flexibility (β [SE] = 0.02 [0.005]).
-Language scores were also significantly associated with the GRS (β [SE] = 0.013 [0.005]).
-None of the GRS reached significance in relation with scores on the Social domain.
-For the Total domain, the GRS explained ~ 0.09% of the variance, and for Flexibility domain, the GRS explained ~ 0.13 % of the variance.
+Despite the unclear pattern of individual SNP association, GRS were significantly associated with the total score of autistic-like trait (β [SE] = 0.028 [0.006], FDR-corrected p=0.006) and the two subdomains of flexibility (β [SE] = 0.035 [0.009], FDR-corrected p=0.0008) and language (β [SE] = 0.022 [0.009], FDR-corrected p=0.0290), but not the social domain (FDR-corrected p>0.05) (Figure 3).
+In the sensitivity analyses, none of the eight GRS at different p-value cut-offs reached significance in its association with the social domain (p> 0.05)(Figure 4).
+For the total scores, the GRS explained ~ 0.09% of the variance, and for the flexibility domain, the GRS explained ~ 0.13 % of the variance.

-Figure 1: A ternary plot of the proportionFigure 2: The p-value of the association between risk

-of each effect size in relation to the sum score and A-TAC measures of the autism triad
+Figure 1: A ternary plot of the proportion of each effect size in relation to the sum

-of the three effect sizes. transformed into -log10
+of the three effect sizes.

-Principal components

-The model with PCs and age resulted in six significant PC:s, with three out of the five first PCs being significant.

-Figure 3: The figure plots the p values of

-the twenty principal component in a linear model.

-The p values have been transformed to a negative
+Figure 2: The figure plots the p values of the twenty principal component in a linear model.
+The p values have been transformed to a negative log10 value.

-log10 value.
 The red line marks p = 0.05.

+Figure 3: The p-value of the association between risk score and A-TAC measures of the autism triad transformed into –log10.

+Figure 4: The FDR-adjusted p-values for the association between GRS and autistic-like trait at different p cutoffs.
+The blackline marks FDR-adjusted significance.

 Discussion